BRIEF STRATEGIC PSYCHOTHERAPY DIPLOMA - Psy Dip

 INTRODUCTION Let Yourself Grow

-The Psychotherapy Diploma is based on contemporary therapeutic interventions, this psychotherapy course is the most eclectic up to date training in the UK today.
+The Brief Strategic Psychotherapy Diploma course is based on contemporary therapeutic interventions, this psychotherapy course is the most eclectic up to date training in the UK today.

 Qualifications Gained on course completion